Arthroscopy of the elbow

 Prostheses are artificial body parts, designed to restore function or appearance.
 Some basic prostheses are available through the public health system.

 A limb injury is any injury to a limb, such as a leg or arm, or to their toes and fingers.
-Find out more about limb injuries and its many causes.
+Find out more about limb injuries, infection, treatment and prevention.